Samuel-Dainton/portfolio-project-1/README.md

 Clicking the Submit button on the forum page was giving me an error.
 I found that I needed to change the method of the form from POST to GET.

-I had a lot of issues getting elements and images positioned the way I wanted with the lessons I had been tought on the course so far.
+I had a lot of issues getting elements and images positioned the way I wanted with the lessons I had been taught on the course so far.
 I took the time to learn and experiment with flex box which solved many of the issues I had.

 ### Remaining Bugs